ihh300/ihh300.github.io/_posts/2018-10-15-Techniques-Handling-Class-Imbalance-Credit-Card-Fraud.md

 This approach is a cost-based approach where the model parameters are set-up such as misclassification of the minority class is weighted differently so a high misclassification cost is attributed when predicting False Positives or False Negatives instead of, usually, weighting them equally.

-## Modeling - Supervised learning - Decision tree
+## Modeling - Supervised learning - Random Forest

 ### Using a Random Forest classifier
 Our model uses a Random Forest classifier in order to predict fraudulent transactions.
 The module used is [r, RandomForest][3].
 Random Forest is an Ensemble classifier which uses first multiple decision trees as weak learners to, then, bootstrap aggregate, a process called "bagging", the tree learners.
 Random Forest output is a stronger classifier.